aws-samples/mainframe-data-utilities/docs/localmultilayout.md

 ### Extracting a multiple layout file

-2. The step above will generate the [COBKS05-list.json](sample-data/COBKS05-list.json) with empty transformation rules: `"transf-rule"=[],`.
-Replace the transformation rule with the content bellow and save the `COBKS05-list.json`:
+2. The step above will generate the [COBKS05-list.json](/sample-json/COBKS05-list.json) with an empty transformation rules list: `"transf_rule"=[],`.
+Replace the transformation rule with the content bellow and save the `COBKS05-list-rules.json`:

 ```
- "transf-rule": [
+ "transf_rule": [
         {
             "offset": 4,
             "size": 2,